pfsense/docs/source/backup/automatically-restore-during-install.rst

 -  Before starting, take a backup of the configuration if possible, just in case this procedure doesn't work as expected.
 -  Boot a 2.4 install memstick or CD
--  Choose “Recover config.xml” when the option appears
+-  Choose "Recover config.xml" when the option appears
 -  Pick the existing installation drive (e.g. ada0), the selection list shows the disk name, size, and filesystem type which should be enough to identify the disk